h2353

 • Using a Japanese futon

-• With the Host
+• Usually with the Host

 We can cook for WWOOFers who are really light vegetarians, who can eat chickens, ham & sausages, eggs, dairy products